How to Choose the Right Bench Material

 Wood is the most traditional outdoor bench material, typically used in parks or on private grounds.
-While wood is often preferred in scenarios that match its organic feel, newer faux wood options have advanced significantly to complement a wider variety of uses.
 These are the main characteristics of wood bench material:

 - Maintenance: Provided the wood materials are adequately sealed, wooden outdoor benches don’t require high maintenance levels.
 They will be more susceptible to breakages, which can require extensive repairs or total reconstruction to fix.
 The biggest wear threat to wooden benches is that despite their protective coatings, they’re still susceptible to carving, scraping and scratching.

 - Comfort: Similar to recycled plastic, wood can have some give to it depending on the species, which makes it quite comfortable.
 However, splintering caused by scrapes and scratches may affect the comfort of wooden benches over time.
 Many people prefer wood over metal or concrete for comfort, but this preference is subjective.

 - Aesthetics: Wood’s natural beauty favors outdoor furnishings, especially in forested settings or gardens.
 While it’s a classic look, wood might feel out of place in a modern, industrial space.
 Additionally, wood tends to show signs of visible wear and uneven fading much sooner than other materials.

 6 Factors to Consider When Choosing Your Type of Bench Material